strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/typescript.md

 const appDir = process.cwd();

-// Automatically detect if this is a project using Typescript const isTSProject = await tsUtils.isUsingTypeScript(appDir);
+// Automatically detect if this is a Typescript project: const isTSProject = await tsUtils.isUsingTypeScript(appDir);

-// Resolve the directory containing the compilation output const outDir = await tsUtils.resolveOutDir(appDir);
+// Resolve the directory containing the compilation output: const outDir = await tsUtils.resolveOutDir(appDir);

 if (isTSProject) {
-// If we're in a Typescript project, compile the TS code in appDir await tsUtils.compile(appDir, {
+// If inside a Typescript project, compile the TypeScript code in the appDir: await tsUtils.compile(appDir, {
     watch: false,
     configOptions: { options: { incremental: true } },
   });
 }

-// If we're in a Typescript project, use a custom dist
-// directory, otherwise set it to appDir value const distDir = isTSProject ? outDir : appDir;
+// If inside a Typescript project, use a custom dist directory, otherwise set it to appDir value: const distDir = isTSProject ? outDir : appDir;

-// Start the app by providing the app and dist directories const app = await strapi({ appDir, distDir }).load();
+// Start the app by providing the app and dist directories: const app = await strapi({ appDir, distDir }).load();

 ```